pv/asv-bwrap/README.rst

 asv-bwrap
 =========

-Manage running asv_ benchmarks in a lightweight Bubblewrap_ sandbox on Linux.
+Runs asv_ benchmarks in a Bubblewrap_ sandbox on Linux.

 Collects results and HTML output to a Git repository, which is optionally pushed to a remote location.